MiguelGarciaSanchez/First-Passage/README.rst

 First-Passage
 =============

-- Simulates  brownian motions until absorption in a circunference or on a spherical surface.
+- Simulates  Brownian motions until absorption in a circunference or on a spherical surface.
 - Computes the mean time until absorption for each initial position.
 - Computes the mean time until escaping a circular patch on the surface of a sphere for each initial position.